TrustlessDAO/trustless-dao-book/src/guides/protocol.md

 ---

+## Git Safety Tips

+**Important Warning**: If you ever receive errors or warnings when trying to push or pull changes during the disclosure process, STOP and examine the repository on GitHub before proceeding.
+Messages about "non-fast-forward" updates or divergent histories could indicate that someone has rewritten the repository history, potentially modifying terms or commitments maliciously.
+Never use `--force` with git commands unless you fully understand the implications.
+Your local copy serves as proof of the original history.

+While history modification is considered a very unlikely event (as it's easily detectable bad faith that immediately kills the deal), maintaining a local copy provides simple but robust protection against such attempts.
+We describe how to do so below.

+---

 ## Phase 1: Initial Contact

 A security researcher has identified a potential vulnerability in your protocol and intends to disclose it responsibly.
 Here's what to expect: